-The AEP Hazardous Materials section is coordinated with the local mutual aid agencies during the annual review and or/tabletop and full-scale exercises, however most rural communities do not have Hazardous Materials teams and/or training.
+The AEP Hazardous Materials section is coordinated with the local mutual aid agencies during tabletop and/or annual review and/or full scale exercises.

-Airport Police and Fire (ARFF) and several Field Maintenance and Environmental staff are trained to the OSHA Hazardous Material Operational Level and are capable of conducting at least defensive actions in the event of certain hazardous material releases.
+Airport Police and Fire (ARFF) are trained to the OSHA Hazardous Material Operational Level and are capable of conducting at least defensive actions in the event of certain hazardous material releases.
 Additionally, FNSB Hazmat team members are trained to a higher level and are capable of responding offensively to certain events.
 ARFF can respond to flammable liquids, corrosives, and propane releases.

-The FNSB Hazmat team can be called for support with large fuel, corrosives, propane releases and for releases of other hazardous materials.
+The FNSB Hazmat team can be called for support with large fuel spills, corrosives, propane releases and for releases of other hazardous materials.
 An on-staff Radiological Officer has been trained and radiation detection equipment is available.

 The AP&F Hazmat Trailer is configured to assist in control and containment of certain hazardous material spills.
-Absorbent padding, containment boom, visqueen, and sand are stored at the airport.
+Absorbent padding, containment booms, visqueen, and sand are stored at the airport.